 Dawson Community College does not discriminate on the basis of creed, race, religion, gender, national origin, age, disability, veteran status, genetic information, pregnancy status, marital status, gender identity or expression, or sexual orientation with respect to access, employment, programs, or services.
-Dawson Community College is an equal opportunity provider.
+Employees who engage in such unlawful discrimination will be subject to disciplinary action up to and including discharge.